turingschool/front-end-curriculum/lessons/unit-testing-react.md

 ### Running Tests

 As we mentioned before, `create-react-app` has a built in testing framework that cannot be changed without ejecting from the boilerplate.
 Luckily, it's a pretty awesome test runner called `Jest`.
-[Read more about the Jest and React combo here] (https://facebook.github.io/jest/docs/tutorial-react.html).
+[Read more about the Jest and React combo here](https://facebook.github.io/jest/docs/tutorial-react.html).

 In order to run the tests, type `npm test`.
 Normally, our suite runs and then we return to the command line.
 With Create React App, `npm test` starts up a server that is constantly watching for changes.
 When you modify a file, the test suite will automatically rerun.
 Even better — by default, it will only watch files that have changed since the last time you made a git commit.